UofT-DSI/sql/02_activities/assignments/Assignment1.md

 ***

 ## Section 1:
-You can start this section following *module 1*.
+You can start this section following *session 1*.

 Steps to complete this part of the assignment:
 - Load the farmersmarket.db and browse its content